OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-127.md

 ## Psalm 127:3

-> Behold, children are a gift of the Lord,
+> Observe, children are a blessing from the Lord,
-> The fruit of the womb is a reward.
+> The fruit of the womb is a gracious reward.

 ## Psalm 127:4

-> Like arrows in the hand of a warrior,
+> Just as arrows are in the hand of a warrior,
-> So are the children of one’s youth.
+> So are the children born in one's youth.

 ## Psalm 127:5

-> Blessed is the man whose quiver is full of them;
+> Fortunate is the person whose quiver is filled with them;
-> They will not be ashamed
+> They will not be put to shame
-> When they speak with their enemies in the gate.
+> When they engage with their adversaries at the gate.